tytydraco/yessleep/out/A_story_about_my_dog.md

 Ben still won’t talk to me about what happened.
 I will never tell my mother.
 My grandfather recently passed, and after my step-father’s passing, I knew that she wouldn’t be able to handle the terrifying news that Henry may not have been Henry.
 I decided to share this as a way to hopefully cope with these experiences that I ultimately had to suffer through alone.
-Thank you for reading.